 GLBRC Data Sets

-Highlighted below are a variety of published studies that include data that might be of interest to the scientific community and have been deposited in online data repositories.
+Highlighted below are a variety of published studies that include data sets that might be of interest to the scientific community and have been deposited in online data repositories.
 Only data sets published in GLBRC-approved repositories following the FAIR Guiding Principles are highlighted.
 More information can be found on our guidelines page.

 This Data Catalog is a collection of data from GLBRC's Sustainability research carried out in Michigan and Wisconsin.
 The Data Catalog summarizes each data table in order to allow the GLBRC community to better understand the data that have been collected and encourage collaboration.